Visit Cuba, and you’ll experience sun, sand, beach, and…oh yeah, mosquitoes and sand fleas.

 Don’t sit directly on the sand

-Putting a beach blanket between yourself and the sand is an easy way to keep sand fleas away.
-Since sand fleas are mixed in with the sand itself, sand-proof beach blankets are best at keeping fleas away.
+Since sand fleas are mixed in with the sand, sand-proof beach blankets are best at keeping fleas away.

 Stay off the beach after the rain